 2. Joining Letter After a Long Leave

-This template is for employees returning from an extended leave, ensuring a smooth reintegration into their role.
+This template is for employees returning from an extended leave, helping ensure a smooth reintegration into their roles.

 Sample Joining Letter for an Employee Returning After a Long Leave: